-All graphical text editors are pretty self-explanatory, so we won't cover them here.
+Graphical text editors are pretty self-explanatory, so we won't cover them here.
 Instead, we will concentrate on our first text-based text editor, nano.
 Let's fire up nano and edit the .bashrc file.
 But before we do that, let's practice some "safe computing."
 Whenever we edit an important configuration file, it is always a good idea to create a backup copy of the file first.
-This protects us in case we mess the file up while editing.
+This protects us in case we mess up the file while editing.
 To create a backup of the .bashrc file, do this: